History of Howard University in Timeline

 In May 2016, President Barack Obama delivered a commencement address at Howard University, encouraging graduates to advocate for racial change and prepare for future challenges.

-After a two-year hiatus, Yardfest returned in 2016 as one of the cherished traditions of Howard University's Homecoming week.
+After a two-year hiatus, the Yardfest returned in 2016 as one of the cherished traditions of Howard University's Homecoming week, which includes the Homecoming Football Game and Tailgate, Pep Rally, Coronation Ball, Greek Step-Show (Howard NPHC Greeks), and Fashion Show.

 2017: Rhodes Scholars

-From 1986 to 2017, Howard University produced four Rhodes Scholars.
+Between 1986 and 2017, Howard University produced four Rhodes Scholars.

-In 2017, Google Inc. established a pilot residency program named 'Howard University West' on its campus in Mountain View, California.
+In 2017, Google Inc. launched a pilot residency program called 'Howard University West' on its Mountain View campus to promote diversity in the tech industry.

-In 2017, Howard established the Bison STEM Scholars Program to increase the number of underrepresented minorities with high-level research careers in STEM fields.
+In 2017, Howard University established the Bison STEM Scholars Program to increase the number of underrepresented minorities in STEM research careers.

-In 2018, the 'Howard University West' program expanded to a full academic year program and was renamed 'Tech Exchange' to include other minority-serving institutions.
+In 2018, 'Howard University West' expanded into a full academic year program and was renamed 'Tech Exchange', including other minority-serving institutions.

 In 2020, 82% of first-year students at Howard University received need-based financial aid.